 - Preheat oven to 325 degrees F.

-- Heat 2 tablespoon oil in a Dutch oven over medium-high heat.
+- Heat 2 tablespoons of oil in a Dutch oven over medium-high heat.
 Add the chuck roast and sear on all sides, about 10 minutes.
 Remove the roast with a slotted spoon and set aside.

 - Heat another tablespoon of oil in the Dutch oven and add the onion, Anaheim pepper, and garlic.
 Saute the vegetables until they are softened, about 5 minutes.
 Add ¼ cup flour and stir to coat the vegetables.
 Add back the beef along with the remaining ingredients, except for the potatoes and carrots into the pot.
 Bring to a boil, cover the pot, and continue to braise the meat in the oven for 2 hours.